6 Making High-Quality Tables

 ) %>%

-cols_align(columns = "Country",
+columns = "Country",

-align = "center")
+align = "center"

-Principle Four: Use the Right Level of Precision
+Use the Correct Level of Precision

-In all of the tables we’ve made so far, we’ve used the data exactly as it came to us.
-In all of the numeric columns, we have data to four decimal places.
-This is almost certainly too many.
-Having more decimal places than necessary makes our table harder to read.
-There is always a balance between what Jon Schwabish describes as “necessary precision and a clean, spare table.”
-I’ve also heard it described that, if adding additional decimal places would change some action, keep them; otherwise, take them. out My general experience is that people tend to leave too many decimal places in, assuming that accuracy to a very high degree is more important than it is (and, in the process, they reduce the legibility of their tables).
+In all of the tables you’ve made so far, you’ve used the data exactly as it came to you.
+The data in the numeric columns, for example, extends to four decimal places—almost certainly too many.
+Having more decimal places makes a table harder to read, so you should always strike a balance between what Jon Schwabish describes as “necessary precision and a clean, spare table.”

 table_bold_header %>%